justinethier/keyva/lsm/Readme.md

   - (keyva - reload levels afterwards, etc)
 - background job/thread

+## older notes on Compact

+* Take files from level `n`
+* Compact into new file(s) at level `n + 1`
+* Lock the LSM, swap in new files, and delete old files from first step

+When to do this?
+Want a web API function and potentially a background job as well.

+See article on this (Link TBD).
+Can compact at thresholds, time intervals (EG: time series DB), etc. Ultimately would want this to be flexible.

 # Bloom Filter

 A bloom filter is used to determine if an SST might contain a key before we check the SST.
 This helps speed up read operations by reducing the amount of disk accesses when reading data: